Cardiff: Climate

-Cardiff has 1,518 hours of sunshine in an average year (Wales 1,388.7 hours).
-Cardiff is sunniest in July, with an average 203.4 hours during the month (Wales 183.3 hours), and least sunny in December with 44.6 hours (Wales 38.5 hours).
+Cardiff has 1,573 hours of sunshine in an average year (Wales 1,407.5 hours).
+Cardiff is sunniest in July, with an average 199.6 hours during the month (Wales 177 hours), and least sunny in December with 50.4 hours (Wales 41.4 hours).

 Cardiff experiences less rainfall than average for Wales.
-It falls on 146 days in an average year, with total annual rainfall of 1203.3 mm.
+It falls on 153 days in an average year, with total annual rainfall of 1203.3 mm.
 Monthly rainfall patterns show that from October to January, average monthly rainfall in Cardiff exceeds 100 mm each month, the wettest month being December with 139.6 mm and the driest from April to June, with average monthly rainfall fairly consistent between 70 and 80 mm.

 Demography

 After a period of decline in the 1970s and 1980s, Cardiff's population is growing again.
 It reached 362,400 in the 2021 census, compared to a 2011 census figure of 346,100.
 Between mid-2007 and mid-2008, Cardiff was the fastest-growing local authority in Wales, with growth of 1.2%.
-According to 2001 census data, Cardiff was the 21st largest urban area.
+According to 2001 census data, Cardiff was the 21st largest urban area in the United Kingdom.
 The Cardiff Larger Urban Zone (a Eurostat definition including the Vale of Glamorgan and a number of local authorities in the Valleys) has 841,600 people, the 10th largest LUZ in the UK.
 The Cardiff and South Wales Valleys metropolitan area has a population of nearly 1.1 million.

 Official census estimates of the city's total population have been disputed.
 The city council published two articles arguing that the 2001 census seriously under-reported the population of Cardiff, and in particular the ethnic minority population of some inner city areas.

 The Welsh Government's official mid-year estimate of the population of the Cardiff local authority area in 2019 was 366,903.
 At the 2011, census the official population of the Cardiff Built Up Area (BUA) was put at 447,287.
 The BUA is not contiguous with the local authority boundary and aggregates data at a lower level; for Cardiff this includes the urban part of Cardiff, Penarth/Dinas Powys, Caerphilly and Pontypridd.

 Cardiff has an ethnically diverse population due to past trading connections, post-war immigration and large numbers of foreign students who attend university in the city.
 The ethnic make-up of Cardiff's population at the 2011 census was: 84.7% White, 1.6% mixed White and Black African/Caribbean, 0.7% mixed White and Asian, 0.6% mixed other, 8.1% Asian, 2.4% Black, 1.4% Arab and 0.6% other ethnic groups.
 This means almost 53,000 people from a non-white ethnic group reside in the city.
 This diversity, especially that of the city's long-established African and Arab communities, has been recorded in cultural exhibitions and events, along with books published on this subject.